patrickhladun/ci-project-01/README.md

 - I split the footer into two sections: on the left are secondary links like Terms and Conditions, Privacy Policy, and Contact; on the right are links to our social media profiles.
 - For mobile users, I made these links stack in a centered column format, making them easy to navigate.
-- I chose a dark blue background for this section to subtly contrast with the main content, with the links in light red for a splash of color and better visibility.
+- I chose a dark blue background for this section to subtly contrast with the main content, with the links in light red for a splash of colour and better visibility.

-**Color Scheme**:
+**Colour Scheme**:

 - The dark blue background of the footer contrasts with the light red links, ensuring they are easy to read and visually appealing.
 - The copyright section is in a dark gray, almost black, offering a clear distinction from the main footer section, with light text for a sharp contrast.